 Central to Capgemini’s sustainability strategy is our commitment to a ‘one team’ Global Sustainability approach, supported by a Centre of Excellence (CoE) made of environmental experts across the Group ISO 14001 forms a core part of this and demonstrates our commitment to continually improve the management of environmental issues and minimize our impacts.

 In 2017, Capgemini Group achieved its first global ISO 14001 certificate for its Environmental Management System (EMS), the culmination of several years’ effort in developing a one team approach to environmental management globally.
 In 2018, Capgemini operations in Italy, Australia and China achieved ISO 14001 certification for the first time, joining our global certificate, while we completed scope extensions in France and North America.
-The global ISO 14001 certificate now covers 13 countries, 211 facilities and operations associated with 170,157 people.
-A further four countries have retained individual ISO 14001 certificates covering all or part of their operations, meaning that across the Group 87% of our operations by headcount are now ISO 14001 certified.
+The global ISO 14001 certificate now covers 22 countries, and operations associated with 189,801 people.
+A further three countries have retained individual ISO 14001 certificates covering all or part of their operations, meaning that across the Group 91.5% of our operations by headcount are now ISO 14001 certified.
 We are committed to increasing this coverage further, with a target to ensure all Capgemini entities with a headcount of over 1,000 people are ISO 14001 certified by the end of 2020.

 We are committed to increasing this coverage further, expecting an additional 9 countries to join the certificate this year, with a target to ensure all Capgemini entities with a headcount of over 1,000 people are ISO 14001 certified by the end of 2020.
 This ambition will mean bringing more than 15 new Capgemini entities into scope, as well as transitioning all local systems onto the global platform.